Force over Distance: Chapter 28

 O'Neill's eyes locked on Rush.
 “Well you've certainly made habit of it,” he said blandly.

 Rush tensed.
-Intricate cognitive structures annihilated in a blaze of fiery momentum.
-Young was getting flashes of a floor, laced with crystal.
+Intricate cognitive structures fell to fiery momentum.
+Young got flashes of a floor, laced with crystal.
 Of golden script descending dark walls.
 Rush wasn’t about to let that comment ride.
-He was already pushing to his feet.
+He was already pushing to his feet—

-Young reached over and clamped a hand on his forearm. //Rush.// He laced the man’s name with all the calm he could build into his projection. //He’s trying to get a rise out of you.
+Young clamped a hand on his forearm. //Rush.// He laced the man’s name with all the calm he could build into his projection. //He’s trying to get a rise out of you.
 It’s his style.//

 Rush froze.
-His gaze flicked to Young, then back to O’Neill.
+His gaze flicked to Young, then to O’Neill.
 He dropped back into his chair.

-Little higher profile than Young would have liked—but all in all he’d count that one a win.
+Little higher profile than Young would’ve liked, but he’d take it as a win.

 O’Neill was watching them.
 “Let’s hear that report,” was all he said.

 Young described their encounter with the seed ship and the subsequent battle with the Nakai.
-Rush stepped in to fill in what Young had missed while he’d been unconscious.
+Rush filled in what Young had missed while he’d been unconscious.
 O’Neill asked for clarification on a few points before he switched gears.

 “So.”
 O’Neill looked at Rush.
 “Someone needs to explain how this ‘linked to the ship’ thing works.”